 These seed mixes would be applied using the drill seeding method at about 12 pounds of seed per acre in the fall of Year 1.
+Fumaria would only be seeded in areas where bare ground was exposed during construction.
 The proposed seeding and planting lists are provided by BFI Native Seeds LLC in Appendix B.